awesome-mixin-network/mixin_network_sdk_resource/Buy_BTC_through_USDT_Permissionless.md

 ## Introduce another DEX: [Ocean.one](https://ocean.one)
 This is an open source DEX based on a blockchain: [Mixin Network](https://mixin.one).
 It's main net is online on 28 Feb 2019.
 There are 15 gensis nodes in the main net.

-So we can say every transaction between you and DEX can be verified on blockchain explored.
+So we can say every transaction between you and DEX can be verified on blockchain explorer.

-#### Exchange compare
+#### Compare exchange

 | -- | centralized exchange | de-centralized exchange| centralied exchanged on blockchain|
 | --|--|--|--|